snok/drf-openapi-tester/README.rst

 **Default**: ``None``

-*CASE_WHITELIST*
+*CASE_PASSLIST*
 ~~~~~~~~~~~~~~~~

 List of string for ignoring exceptions from general case-testing.
-Say you've decided that all your responses should be camel cased, but you've already made ``IP`` a capitalized response key; you can the add the key to your ``CASE_WHITELIST`` to avoid this being flagged as an error in your tests.
+Say you've decided that all your responses should be camel cased, but you've already made ``IP`` a capitalized response key; you can the add the key to your ``CASE_PASSLIST`` to avoid this being flagged as an error in your tests.

 Example: